lexfrei/terraform-provider-namedotcom/README.md

 }
 ```

-Or settings nameservers from a generated hosted_zone
+Setting nameservers from a generated hosted_zone

 ```HCL
 provider "aws" {